Clinical Care Coordinators

-Catherine Gleason, M.D., is a board certified surgeon specializing in breast surgery.
-Dr. Gleason received her medical degree from the University of Mississippi School of Medicine in Jackson, Mississippi.
+Dr. Catherine Gleason is a board-certified surgeon specializing in breast surgery.
+Dr. Gleason received her M.D. degree from the University of Mississippi School of Medicine in Jackson, Mississippi.
 She completed her residency at Tulane School of Medicine in New Orleans, Louisiana.
 Dr. Gleason is the Medical Director for the Hunterdon Regional Breast Care Program at Hunterdon Medical Center.
 She works closely with the Hunterdon Women’s Imaging Center to support their patient needs.

 For patients who need surgery to treat their breast cancer, there are a variety of options to best meet their physical and emotional needs.
-Breast conserving surgery, or lumpectomy, removes the cancer in the breast but preserves the healthy breast tissue.
-Patients who are not a candidate for, or chose not to have lumpectomy, may have a mastectomy, which is removal of the entire breast.
-For these patients, breast reconstruction is an option.
+Breast-conserving surgery, or lumpectomy, removes cancer in the breast but preserves the healthy breast tissue.
+Patients who are not a candidate for, or chose not to have a lumpectomy, may have a mastectomy, which is the removal of the entire breast.
+For these patients, a breast reconstruction is an option.

 Jennifer Montes, MD

-Dr. Jennifer Montes is a Board Certified General Surgeon by the American Board of Surgery specializing in diseases of the breast.
+Dr. Jennifer Montes is a board certified General Surgeon by the American Board of Surgery specializing in diseases of the breast.
 Dr. Montes is a current and active member of the American Society of Breast Surgeons.
 She received her undergraduate education at Cornell University and then went on to receive her Masters in Public Health from the Columbia University Mailman School of Public Health.
 She earned her Medical Doctorate degree from Temple University School of Medicine in Philadelphia and went on to complete her surgical training at Lenox Hill Hospital.
-During this time, she also completed externships Memorial Sloan Kettering, Columbia University and St. Luke’s Roosevelt.
+During this time, she also completed externships at Memorial Sloan Kettering, Columbia University, and St. Luke’s Roosevelt in New York.
 After completing her residency, she was selected for the breast surgery fellowship at New York University Langone Medical Center.
-Dr. Montes is a strong believer of treating the patient as a whole; body, mind and spirit.
+Dr. Montes is a strong believer in treating the patient as a whole; body, mind, and spirit.
 She is a strong proponent of integrating holistic medicine modalities with traditional Western medicine to do so.

 CLINICAL CARE COORDINATORS